 Clinical Relevance – World Health Organisation (WHO) Analgesic Ladder

 The WHO has produced a step wise process for managing pain.
-There are 3 steps in this ladder, whereby if pain is not controlled a patient will progress on to the next step.
+There are 3 steps in this ladder, whereby if the pain is not controlled a patient will progress on to the next step.

 - Step 1 (mild to moderate pain) – Non-opioid (paracetamol, aspirin or NSAID) +/- an adjuvant (low dose tricyclic antidepressant/ anticonvulsant/ muscle relaxant/ other NSAIDs)